ijhoskins/satmut_utils/README.md

 1. sim
 2. call

-satmut_utils commands are designed to simulate and call variants in paired-end, targeted RNA-sequencing reads.
-That is, alignments for a single transcript are expected.
+satmut_utils commands are designed to simulate and call variants in paired-end, targeted sequencing reads.
+Alignments to a single transcript, or contiguous (spliced) coding sequence, are expected.
+Genome-wide and transcriptome-wide variant calling is not supported.

 [Installation](#Installation)